IBERDROLA USA News

 ROCHESTER, NY - Iberdrola chairman Ignacio Galán today said the company would continue to invest in key energy infrastructure projects such as transmission lines and smart metering in New York and Maine where stable and predictable regulatory environments exist.

-Addressing the Annual General Meeting in Bilbao, he said that despite the crisis, Iberdrola invested €8.2 billion ($10.3 billion USD) last year and made purchases totalling €5.3 billion ($6.7 billion USD) across the world, and 1,900 people joined the company not including those from its acquisition of Brazilian electricity distributor Elektro.
+Addressing the Annual General Meeting in Bilbao, he said that despite the crisis, Iberdrola invested €8.2 billion ($10.3 billion USD) last year and made purchases totaling €5.3 billion ($6.7 billion USD) across the world, and 1,900 people joined the company not including those from its acquisition of Brazilian electricity distributor Elektro.

 Galán told shareholders that since the beginning of the economic crisis in Europe, IBERDROLA is the only major European electricity group to have maintained stable profit and shareholder remuneration.